-The magazine for this rifle requires only occasional maintenance.
+The magazine for this rifle requires only occasional maintenance unless it is subjected to damp, dirty or corrosive conditions.
 Generally it is only necessary to wipe down the outside of the magazine and around the magazine lips as far as the follower can be pushed down.
-However the magazine must be fully dismantled and cleaned if used extensively and heavily fouled by firing residue.
-The base plate is removed by snapping it off the magazine, being retained by two detents.
+However the magazine must be fully dismantled and cleaned if subject to the above conditions and this can be done by depressing the detent at the base of the magazine and sliding out the base plate from under the four lugs.
 Caution must be taken during the disassembly as the magazine contains a spring that may fly free.
 After the base is removed carefully pull out the spring and follower being careful to note how the follower and spring fit.
 The magazine parts may now be cleaned and lubricated before reassembly in reverse order to disassembly.
-The following indicates how the follower mounts onto the spring before reassembly.

 The magazine is an extremely critical part of the rifle and any damage to lips may cause the rifle to jam.
 Check that the magazine presents rounds as shown and replace if it does not or is worn excessively.